The Catskills NY are Made for Outdoor Fun

 The general assumption was that by New York, I meant I would be visiting New York City— but I wasn’t.
 “I’m visiting New York, upstate,” I elaborated to surprised faces, “in the Catskills.”

-Three Hours North
+Three Hours North of NYC

-Located fewer than three hours from New York City, one would think that this accessible slice of countryside would be familiar to a group of adventurous twenty-somethings born and raised around New York and New England.
+Located fewer than three hours from New York City, one would think that this accessible slice of the countryside would be familiar to a group of adventurous twenty-somethings born and raised around New York and New England.

 Often overshadowed by popular upstate regions like the Adirondacks, visitors and locals alike seemed to forget about the quaint towns and stunning countryside of the Catskills.
 For those in the know, however, the Catskills promises an accessible, quiet escape from hectic city life, with all the charm and natural beauty one could possibly imagine.